dronefleet/mavlink/README.md

     MavlinkConnection connection = MavlinkConnection.builder(socket.getInputStream(), socket.getOutputStream())
             .dialect(MavAutopilot.MAV_AUTOPILOT_GENERIC, new StandardDialect())
             .dialect(MavAutopilot.MAV_AUTOPILOT_ARDUPILOTMEGA, new ArdupilotmegaDialect())
+            // When specifying signing configuration, every Mavlink2Message that is send
+            // through this connection will be signed.
+You will need to setup signing
+            // by sending Mavlink1 messages before you can communicate with Mavlink2 messages.
             .signing(new SigningConfiguration(
                     0, // This is the initial timestamp for signing, you should only specify
                                 // a value other than 0 if you do not trust that your system's clock is